chuanqisun/react-agent-hooks/README.md

 ### Scale-up with Context

-The `AgentContext` is optionally React Context to help you hierarchically organizing states and tools.
+The `AgentContext` is an optional React Context to help you hierarchically organizing states and tools.
 This prevents naming collisions and reduces agent confusion from too many similar states and tools.

 ```tsx